akshayatuldeshmukh31/cardstax-node-server/README.md

 		b. error

 * Implemented test implementation of JSON Web Tokens (Authentication + Sessions).
 To be expanded and tested...
+(ATTENTION!!)

 	How tokens can be sent from the app:

 		a.
-As a JSON key-value pair in the request body

-		b.
-OR as a key-value pair in the request header with the key value as "x-access-token"
+SEND TOKEN AS A KEY-VALUE PAIR IN THE REQUEST HEADER WITH THE KEY VALUE AS "x-access-token"

 *** STATUS CODES (RESPONSES AS RECEIVED BY THE APP) ***